IMMM-SFA/urban_clm5/README.md

 ===============================
 Version 2.1.5

-Aug 23, 2019
+August 23, 2019

 1, add stomatal resistance for green roof evapotranspiration

 2, add new options like green_roof_rsmin and green_roof_watwilt

-Sep 26, 2019
+September 26, 2019

 1, fixed a bug in SoilHydrologyMod.F90 about green roof irrigation initialization.
 Now one can get green roof water added per unit area on green roofs.